-Order Management builds upon the concepts detailed in Chapter 4, "Process Modeling Concepts".
 Order Management uses the process type pipelines developed in Process Modeling to send an order document through its various stages such as creation, scheduling, releasing, and shipment, and track its lifecycle.

 The Order console provides access to order information.
 Managers and customer service representatives can view order information in real-time to handle alerts and correct problems, ensuring on-time execution of orders.